evergreen22/pxt-lcd-rgb-16x2-i2c/README.md

 ## Why doesn't the LCD show anything with the `show string` block or `show number` block?

 The LCD must be initialized before it will work.
 Initialize the display with the `set LCD address` block as shown below.
+The address is preset to the default.

 ```blocks
 LcdRgb16x2.lcdInit(114)